Cross-Innovation-Lab/VRVisualMemory/README.md

-# IconicMemory-VR
+# Visual Memory in VR
-Source code for manuscript "A Virtual Reality Research Paradigm for Iconic Memory Evaluation based on Computational Affection"
+Source code for manuscript "Exploring the Impact of Color and Daytime/Nighttime on Visual Memory in VR Teaching Environments Using Explainable Machine Learning"